 We can’t give you any examples here as these posts are rarely disclosed as sponsored posts, so they look like run-of-the-mill guest posts.

 Now that we got the semantics out of the way, let’s look at the research setup and price breakdowns.

 How was our research done?

-There’s probably no need to point up how our core business revolves around link building.
+Our business model revolves around content marketing and link building.
 From our beginnings, we were (and still are) working with clients from many different niches – from beauty & fashion brands to B2B SaaS solutions.